git-chglog/git-chglog/README.md

   $ git tag 2.0.0
   ```

-  The point to notice is that before actually creating a tag with git, it is conveying the next version with `--next-tag` :+1:
+  The point to notice is that before actually creating a tag with `git`, it is conveying the next version with `--next-tag` :+1:

   This is a step that is necessary for project operation in many cases.
 </details>

 <details>
-  <summary>Can I generated CHANGELOG based on certain tags?</summary>
+  <summary>Can I generate a CHANGELOG based on certain tags?</summary>

   Yes, it can be solved by use the `--tag-filter-pattern` flag.